squarrel/kivy-centili-android/README.md

 The .java file is supposed to reside in /.buildozer/android/platform/python-for-android/dist/name-of-app/src/org/myapp directory of your buildozer.
 The 'name-of-app' folder can be called 'default', too, I am not sure how buildozer does the naming.

+Don't forget to add pyjnius to the requirements in buildozer.spec: requirements = kivy, pyjnius

 Status:
 This is a working example, except for the onCheckServiceAvailabilityButtonClick part in Centili.java, which I haven't put right yet, but it works without it, it seems.
 Have fun!